An HR policy geared to the issues facing the automotive industry

 Each company function determines which skills it will need in the future and where it will need them.

 “Critical” skills – i.e., ones the company will need in the future – are acquired by training current employees or hiring new ones.
+To develop the cars of the future, we need skills in areas such as power systems, electronics, electrical systems, electromechanics, digital technologies, and all areas concerning environment-conscious design and recycling.

 “Sensitive” skills – i.e., ones it will need less and less – call for the preparation of retraining programs.